 By choosing to instruct users how to use the eye gaze devices through games, it “not only shows users how to interact with an eye gaze tracking device but also provides positive reinforcement through the process,” Steuber told Re:Set.
 He believes the positives of gaming for children with special needs goes beyond the practical benefit of learning new skills.

 “Accessible games offer a gateway to something the WHO classified a fundamental human right which is access to so-called activities of daily living,” Steuber said.
 “The value in learning through games has been repeatedly validated through research.
 But I would argue there is equal value in providing everyone of every cognitive and motor profile the ability to just take a minute to have fun.”

 “You can even use gaming as a springboard to build motivation in other activities.”

-Gaming has the potential to help children with special needs develop a wide variety of important skills.
-Games such as World of Warcraft and Minecraft, as well as consoles like the Nintendo Wii, give these children the opportunity to grow, thrive, and challenge themselves from the safe space of their own homes.
-Gaming opens a door of possibilities for children with special needs and can let them make new and lasting friendships, slay dragons, fight zombies, build castles, and play freely and without limitations.
+Gaming has the potential to help children with special needs develop a wide variety of important skills and gives them the opportunity to grow, thrive, and challenge themselves from the safe space of their own homes.
+It opens a door of possibilities for children with special needs and can let them make new and lasting friendships, slay dragons, fight zombies, build castles, and play freely without limitations.